ibm-cloud-docs/containers/cs_storage_file.md

     ```
     {: pre}

-    If you need file storage later, you can scale the plug-in back up with the following commands. `kubectl scale deployment -n kube-system --replicas=1 ibm-file-plugin && kubectl scale deployment -n kube-system --replicas=1 ibm-storage-watcher`
+    If you need {{site.data.keyword.filestorage_short}} later, you can scale the plug-in back up with the following commands. `kubectl scale deployment -n kube-system --replicas=1 ibm-file-plugin && kubectl scale deployment -n kube-system --replicas=1 ibm-storage-watcher`
     {: tip}

 2. Optional: Confirm that the plug-in is scaled down.
 The scale-down is succesful when the pods are removed and remain removed even after the master state is changed, such as by a cluster refresh or update.